ssvb/ssvb.github.com/_posts/2013-02-01-new-xf86-video-sunxifb-ddx-driver.md

 all pixmaps without exception and not just the ones needed for DRI2.
 This was a total 2D performance disaster for the [SGX PVR driver](http://ssvb.github.com/2012/05/04/xorg-drivers-and-software-rendering.html).
 And it is also killing 2D performance for xf86-video-mali.
-Because the sources of xf86-video-mali are availabe, it was possible to run one more somewhat artificial test.
+Because the sources of xf86-video-mali are available, it was possible to run one more somewhat artificial test.
 With a minor tweak, xf86-video-mali can be changed to do allocations of pixmaps in cached UMP buffers (let's for a moment just ignore the potential cache coherency issues for the buffers